Kunal7417/EmailSender/README.md

 # EmailSender

-This is springboot application that will automatically send emails
+This is a springboot application that will automatically send emails.